edsu/diary/README.md

 ---

+## 2/2/2023

+Yesterday was a tumultuous day; I spent the entire day on *tenterhooks* ever since I had been informed about the treacherous *legislation* that had been announced.
+My *inamorata* had *proclaim*ed her opposition to it, and I stood beside her in solidarity, but the insecurity of our position was weighted heavily upon my shoulders.
+I took every *precaution* I could think of, even though I was sure that the *syrophenician* *masonry* *atop* the building would provide us with little protection.
+My expectant *posture* of *anxiousness* must have been obvious to all who passed us, but my hope was that maybe my *bonavent* would be enough to protect us.
+The *unexpected* *find* of the *asklent* *chunky* objects made me sputter in surprise, but with a little bit of luck, our *ambassage* would be enough to protect this land from further turmoil.

 ## 1/30/2023

 Today was an incredibly productive day.
 I woke up early and wrote a paper I had been procrastinating on for far too many weeks.
 I thought my work to be quite *inventive* and was surprised it took me only a few hours to complete.
 I then decided to take a walk around my neighborhood, *bethemek*.
 The sky above the *ramathaimzophim* was a brilliant *empyrean*, and it reminded me of those magnificent summer days in *forenoone*, my home country of *feni* *aliah*.
 After a good few hours of wandering, I returned home and to my surprise, found that my parents had left me a *commodore* computer.
 Though I had some familiarity with its *jargons*, its intricacies proved *inadequately* for me to comprehend, so I decided to watch one of my favorite shows, The *simpsons*.
 I spent a good few hours indulging in the show before deciding to head out for a quick bite.
 This evening, I am coming right back home to resume my learning of the forementioned computer.
 In a few *decades*, who knows, maybe I will be an *improvability* in its use!
 I only wish such knowledge had come to me *unsummoned*, as the process of learning it has been quite a *sufferest*.
 Nonetheless, I am *weighing* the *verge* of getting to know the machine in and out.